avajs/ava/readme.md

 ### Create your test file

-Create a file named `test.js` in the project root directory:
+Create a file named `test.js` in the project root directory.

+_Note that AVA's documentation assumes you're using ES modules._

 ```js
 import test from 'ava';